USEPA/e-manifest/README.md

 The e-Manifest team has uploaded an **[Updated FAQ](https://www.epa.gov/e-manifest/frequent-questions-about-e-manifest)**.

 ## What is going on
-The next Production release is March, 20 2020, the following information is available for testing in our preproduction environment:
+The next Production release is April, 17 2020, the following functionality is available for testing in our preproduction environment:

     - Ability for Brokers and Transporters to create manifests for Generators
     - The ability to make changes to transporters in transit